ElenaTrukhan/RL_ionic_optimization-/README.md

 ## Checkpoints

-One can find chackpoints for model presented in the paper in the [following directory](https://drive.google.com/drive/folders/1TSmsNDrnJUma8gWPG9BUlwtLYRhxxn0H?usp=sharing).
+One can find checkpoints for models presented in the paper in the [following directory](https://drive.google.com/drive/folders/1TSmsNDrnJUma8gWPG9BUlwtLYRhxxn0H?usp=sharing).